j4ke-m4loney/ai-jobs-australia-v1/FUTURE_FEATURES.md

 - Ensure proper TypeScript typing for all new features
 - Add comprehensive tests for new functionality
 - Update documentation with implementation details

+### Advanced Notification Features Implementation Notes
+- UI components for Job Views, Weekly Reports, and Direct Messages are preserved in commented code in `employer/settings/page.tsx`
+- Database schema already supports additional notification preferences via the `user_notification_preferences` table
+- Notification preference state management is structured to easily accommodate new features
+- Email batching system is in place and can be extended for new notification types

 ---